-In those important meetings, they set some rules, such as to respect the King of Zhou, no unreasonable invasions, the legality of queens and heirs, freedom of trading food and people, respect elders and intelligent people, etc.
+In those important meetings, they set some rules, such as respecting the King of Zhou, no unreasonable invasions, the legality of queens and heirs, freedom of trading food and people, respecting elders and intelligent people, etc.

 As a responsible overlord, Duke Huan of Qi implemented those rules well and had assisted the king and many lords to maintain decency and order.

 Soon, he obtained most feudal lords' respect, as well as the king's.